tarsonis125/mcp-crawl4ai-rag-ChromaDB-V1/docs/docs/api-reference.md

 }
 ```

-### Crawl Website
+### Smart Crawl Website

 **POST** `/api/knowledge-items/crawl`

-Initiate web crawling for a URL with real-time progress tracking.
+Initiate intelligent web crawling for a URL with automatic content type detection and real-time progress tracking.

+Archon automatically detects the content type and applies the appropriate crawling strategy:
+- **Sitemap URLs** (ending in `sitemap.xml`): Extracts and crawls all URLs from the sitemap
+- **Text Files** (`.txt` files): Downloads and processes the file directly
+- **Regular Webpages**: Performs recursive crawling following internal links

 #### Request Body